Rytale/Axiom-blueprints/README.md

 ## Installation

 Navigate to the axiom mods blueprint folder and simply drop the included zip file found in the releases tab of this github.
-Unzip the folder and delete the origianl zip.
+Unzip the folder and delete the original zip.
 Enjoy!